tushar2708/KeyValor/README.md

 - **Built with Go**: Leveraging the power of Golang, KeyValor is lightweight, concurrent, and efficient.
 - **Flexibility and Power**: From simple GETs and SETs to more complex operations, KeyValor offers a rich set of commands to handle your data needs.

+## TODO:
+- **Support LRU caching of keys and their values**
+- **Exploring not having to load entire index into memory at all times, and instead caching parrts of it**
+- **Exploring MVCC support for keys**
+- **Breaking down storage into independent parts, to avoid locking entire keyspace for every operation**

 ## 📦 Installation

 Getting started with KeyValor is as simple as: